The Mergers & Acquisitions Review: Canada

 - R&W insurance brokers are becoming increasingly focused on the Canadian market.
 Many global insurance brokers have established permanent offices and staff in key Canadian markets to help market and place R&W insurance.

 There is no question that there is growing acceptance of R&W insurance in the Canadian M&A landscape, especially where private equity firms are involved.
 Buyers and sellers are now seeing the transformative impact of R&W insurance on deal negotiation dynamics and post-closing relationships.
-As dealmakers become more familiar with the product, and in particular in a generally seller-friendly environment where underwriters seek to demonstrate that R&W insurance policies may provide more effective means of recovery than traditional indemnification, there is every reason to expect that the product will be further embraced in 2019, and that adoption rates will converge with those in the US in coming years.
+As dealmakers become more familiar with the product, and in particular in a generally seller-friendly environment where underwriters seek to demonstrate that R&W insurance policies may provide more effective means of recovery than traditional indemnification, there is every reason to expect that the product will be further embraced in 2019, and that adoption rates will converge with those in the United States in coming years.

-iii Strategic private investment in public entity or financing and acquisition transactions
+v Strategic private investment in public entity or financing and acquisition transactions

 Although they have long been popular among junior mining, gaming and cannabis companies, strategic private investment in public entity (PIPE) transactions have become increasingly common in Canada among a wider variety of issuers.
 A strategic PIPE transaction has features commonly associated with both corporate financings and takeovers, sometimes being referred to as a financing and acquisition (F&A) transaction.

 In an F&A transaction, a publicly traded issuer will raise money by issuing equity or equity-linked securities, usually at the market price or at a premium, to an investor who may also receive warrants entitling the holder to acquire additional securities, giving the investor a path to control the issuer.
-Some notable examples of PIPE transactions include:

-From the issuer's perspective, a PIPE transaction offers equity financing at an attractive price (since public offerings and private placements are typically completed at a discount to the market price), often accompanied by an ancillary commercial relationship that may be perceived by market participants as a form of commercial sponsorship by the investor.
+From the issuer's perspective, a PIPE transaction offers equity financing at an attractive price (because public offerings and private placements are typically completed at a discount to the market price), often accompanied by an ancillary commercial relationship that may be perceived by market participants as a form of commercial sponsorship by the investor.
 The F&A transaction may be an especially attractive form of financing for a capital-intensive business that is not earnings positive or is operating in a challenging capital markets environment, or both.
 Provided that the securities issuance is completed as a private placement, the F&A transaction does not require a prospectus or other offering document.

-From the investor's perspective, an F&A transaction offers an opportunity to acquire a substantial, non-controlling equity foothold in a company, usually accompanied by board nomination rights, shareholder approval rights, anti-dilution and preemptive rights and an option to acquire a controlling interest.
+From the investor's perspective, an F&A transaction offers an opportunity to acquire a substantial, non-controlling equity foothold in a company, usually accompanied by board nomination rights, shareholder approval rights, anti-dilution and pre-emptive rights and an option to acquire a controlling interest.
 Unlike an acquisition of securities effected under the private agreement exemption from the takeover bid requirement, there is no statutory limit on the premium payable in a private placement by an issuer.
 The F&A transaction can be structured using common shares, preferred shares or convertible debentures.
-Convertible debentures or preferred shares may be especially attractive for an investor that is evaluating an early stage issuer or an issuer that is experiencing financial difficulty, where there can be a real benefit to being higher up in the issuer's capital structure before becoming an equity holder.
+Convertible debentures or preferred shares may be especially attractive for an investor that is evaluating an early-stage issuer or an issuer that is experiencing financial difficulty, where there can be a real benefit to being higher up in the issuer's capital structure before becoming an equity holder.
 An F&A transaction permits an investor to monitor (and often influence) its substantial investment before determining whether to acquire control (and consolidate the investee company) by exercising its path-to-control warrants.

 As a type of PIPE, an F&A transaction is subject to securities laws and stock exchange requirements.
 The issuance of securities will be completed under an exemption from the prospectus requirement, usually in reliance upon the accredited investor exemption.
 An accredited investor includes an institutional investor having net assets of at least C$5 million.
 Securities acquired under the accredited investor exemption will generally be subject to statutory resale restrictions for four months following the closing of the private placement, except where the investor is a control person, in which case additional restrictions will apply.
 If the investor acquires 10 per cent or more of the issuer's voting shares, it will become an insider subject to insider reporting obligations.

-In addition, if the investor acquires 10 per cent or more of the voting or equity securities of any class (or convertible securities entitling the investor to be issued 10 per cent or more of such class), the investor must promptly issuer a press release and, within two business days, file an early warning report (similar to a Rule 13D filing) with the Canadian securities regulators.
+In addition, if the investor acquires 10 per cent or more of the voting or equity securities of any class (or convertible securities entitling the investor to be issued 10 per cent or more of such class), the investor must promptly issue a press release and, within two business days, file an early warning report (similar to a Rule 13D filing) with the Canadian securities regulators.
 Any issuance of equity securities by a listed issuer (or securities exercisable, convertible or exchangeable for equity securities) will usually require stock exchange approval.
 In the case of securities listed on the TSX or TSX Venture Exchange, the stock exchange will usually require disinterested shareholder approval if the securities being issued would result in a new 20 per cent shareholder or dilute the company's existing shareholders by 25 per cent or more.
 In addition, depending on the strategic investor's pro forma ownership in the issuer, the F&A transaction may trigger approval requirements or pre-merger notifications under the Competition Act (Canada) and, if the investor is a non-Canadian, under the Investment Canada Act.

 F&A transactions are completed pursuant to a negotiated form of subscription agreement, which, in addition to the customary provisions found in share purchase agreements for private placements, will include some or all or the following provisions that are more typically reserved for M&A transactions: